aiadvocates/pytorchblitz/optimizer/optimizer.md

  - **Number of Epochs**- the number times iterate over the dataset to update model parameters
  - **Batch Size** - the number of samples in the dataset to evaluate before you update model parameters
- - **Learning Rate** - how much to update models parameters at each batch/epoch set this to large and you won't update optimally if you set it to small you will learn really slowly
+ - **Learning Rate** - how much to update models parameters at each batch/epoch.
+Set this value too large and your model won't learn optimally if you set it too small and it will learn really slowly.

 ```python
     learning_rate = 1e-3